“If you’re going to be in the music business, you gotta make hit records,” Mike Chapman once pithily observed.

 Chapman, who had just abandoned his own dreams of success by quitting the band Tangerine Peel, was working as a waiter.

-Though Glam was essentially a look, Chinnichap’s association with Sweet ensured that their stomping, anthemic releases in this period became defined as the glam rock sound – one they also conferred on tomboy rocker Suzi Quatro and quartet Mud.
-The latter’s rip-roaring 1974 UK No. 1 Tiger Feet may well be the pair’s most famous track.
+Though Glam was essentially a look, Chinnichap’s association with Sweet ensured that their stomping, anthemic releases in this period (through Mickie Most‘s RAK label) became defined as the glam rock sound – one they also conferred on tomboy rocker Suzi Quatro and quartet Mud.
+The latter’s rip-roaring 1974 UK #1 Tiger Feet may well be the pair’s most famous track.

 Slide-rule pop professionals, Chinnichap wrote some thirty UK Top Ten singles, including five chart-toppers.